Trill OG

-Trill OG is the third solo studio album by UGK member Bun B. It is the third album in his Trill series.
-The album was released under Universal Music Group after Bun B left Warner Music Group's Asylum Records.
-The album was released August 3, 2010 on Rap-a-Lot Records and Fontana Distribution.
+Trill OG is the third studio album by American rapper Bun B. The album was released on August 3, 2010, by II Trill Enterprises, Double Dose Entertainment, J. Prince Entertainment, Rap-A-Lot Records and Fontana Distribution.
 On August 4, 2010, The Source magazine gave Trill OG its rare 5 mic rating.

 Conception

 In 2009, Play, of production duo Play-N-Skillz, told MTV Canada that a single on Bun's upcoming album would feature 2Pac.
 In January 2010, Bun B told MTV that the album was scheduled for an April 2010 release.
 Additionally, Bun confirmed a collaboration with "a hip hop legend and a cultural icon" on the same song, but did not elaborate.
 He later declared the icons to be Tupac Shakur and Pimp C, along with Trey Songz singing the chorus.
 The song, "Right Now", was released in the summer of 2010.
 Bun summarized, "Tupac verse is from the 90's Pimp C's from the 2000s and mine from 2010 and it sounds like we just stepped out the booth yesterday."